-One of the first questions posted on our site was from John asking for a way to keep the good properties of naturally leavened sourdough while minimizing the actual sour taste.
+One of the first questions posted on our site was asking for a way to keep the good properties of naturally leavened sourdough while minimizing the actual sour taste.
 I have to admit that I’ve often come across people new to the sourdough experience complaining that the bread is too sour.
 I suspect that the white poison (sugar) permeated throughout our food industry has altered peoples sense of taste, creating a baseline far from that of our not too distant past, when all bread was ‘sourdough’.
-Be that as it may; what I was curious to read was Boris’ reply to John giving a solution that looked to me like a perfect home baking experiment: Project Semolina.
+I decided that this would be a perfect home baking experiment: Project Semolina.

 Over Christmas I had planned to make some bread for my friend Tim and his son Sebastian, who really love eating my bread.
 One of the most satisfying things with baking bread is when someone eats it and really loves it, lavishing you with praise.
 It makes it all that much more enjoyable to do – not that I don’t enjoy doing it, but if someone really likes it, its like the pleasure a grandmother gets spoiling her grandchildren with some nice chocolate cake or cookies and milk.